geneontology/geneontology.github.io/_docs/download-ontology.md

 ## go-basic.obo

 This is the basic version of the GO filtered such that the graph is guaranteed to be acyclic, and annotations can be propagated up the graph.
-The relations included are is_a, part_of, regulates, negatively_regulates and positively_regulates.
+The relations included are *is_a*, *part_of*, *regulates*, *negatively_regulates* and *positively_regulates*.
 This version excludes relationships that cross the 3 GO hierarchies.
 This is the version that should be used with most GO-based annotation tools.

 ## go.obo and go.owl

 These files contain the core GO ontology in two formats, OBO and OWL-RDF/XML.
-This view includes relationships not in the filtered version of GO including has_part and occurs_in.
+This view includes relationships not in the filtered version of GO including *has_part* and *occurs_in*.
 Many of these relationships may not be safe for propagating annotations across, so this version should not be used with legacy GO tools.
 This version excludes relationships to external ontologies.

 ## go-plus.owl